 Eighty percent of the summer thoroughbred races are held over the Secretariat Turf Course, which at 180 feet wide, is the widest grass surface of any track in North America.
 The 1¼ mile dirt track is the country’s second largest, next to Belmont’s.
 The large dirt track enables harness horses to pace or trot a one mile distance while encountering just one turn, the only track anywhere to offer this unique configuration.

 The Virginia Derby is Colonial’s annual showcase event.
 The 2011 Virginia Derby was held mid July, the $600,000 Grade II event draws over 9,000 fans to the New Kent oval.
 Thoroughbred racing’s top three year old turf horses, along with the sport’s top jockeys and trainers compete 1¼ miles in the Virginia Derby.
 The $500,000 Grade II Colonial Turf Cup, a Derby prep race of sorts, was held June 18, 2011.

-Colonial Downs has Off Track Betting (OTB) Centers in Virginia where fans can watch and wager live horse races year-round via satellite from around the country.
-These OTBs are in Richmond (Our newest located inside Finn McCool's at the Innsbrook Shoppes), two are in Hampton Roads, another is in Alberta (45 minutes south of Petersburg on I-85), and three are in southwest Virginia — in Vinton, Martinsville and Scott County.
+Colonial Downs has Account Wagering Centers (AWC) in Virginia where fans can watch and wager live horse races year-round via satellite from around the country.
+These AWCs are in Richmond, Hampton Roads, and Indian River.

 Colonial Downs also offers an advance deposit wagering service called “EZ Horseplay”, which allows horseplayers to deposit money in an account and wager on line via the ezhorseplay.com internet site.
 Streaming video from most tracks is available through that site as well.